grahamgilbert/blog/content/post/2018-08-29-optimizing-postgres-for-sal.markdown

 06 | 01         | memory    | 16Gb
 ```

 As time goes on, these empty tuples will mount up.
 This is where the database's maintenance tasks come in.
-They are supposed to come along and vaccuum the tables, removing these dead tuples.
+They are supposed to come along and vacuum the tables, removing these dead tuples.

 ## So what can we do?